Hyperb0rean/DaedalusDB/README.md

 # DaedalusDB

-Graph Document-oriented Database Managment System that implements **ADIO** (All Data Is Object) concept.
+Graph Document-oriented Database Managment System with custom Type System that implements **ADIO** (All Data Is Object) concept.

 *In development*